oniietzschan/otokonokontroller/README.md

     climb     = {'key:up',    'pad:dpup'},
     fall      = {'key:down',  'pad:dpdown'},
   })
+    -- Totally optional: specify a specific joystick to be used with this controller.
+    -- If this is omitted, then _all_ joysticks will be used with this controller.
+    :setJoystick(joystick)
     :setPressedCallback(function(control)
       if control == 'climb' then
         player.y = player.y - 32